Human Rights & Diversity

 Promotion Structure

-The Yamato Group has established the EX Promotion Committee (Workstyle Reform Committee) and the Human Rights and Diversity Subcommittee to further promote respect for human rights.
+The Yamato Group has established the EX Promotion Committee and the Human Rights and Diversity Subcommittee to further promote respect for human rights.
 The Managing Executive Officer in charge of human resources is responsible for, and serves as the chairperson for, these committees.
 The committees consider and check the progress of strategy measures relating to human rights issues within the Yamato Group, and strive to raise awareness with regard to such.

 Policies on Human Rights and Diversity